Midwest Student Exchange Program

 The Midwest Student Exchange Program is a partial tuition discount program designed to improve access for non-resident undergraduate students to attend the University of Kansas.
 Students who have been selected to receive the Midwest Student Exchange discount will be charged 150% of resident tuition rates.

-- Newly admitted transfer students, who are assess non-resident tuition rates, for the 2019-2020 academic year can be considered for the Midwest Student Exchange.
+- Newly admitted transfer students, who are assessed non-resident tuition rates, for the 2020-2021 academic year can be considered for the Midwest Student Exchange.
 Applicants must:

 - submit all official transcripts (by June 30 for summer and fall semesters or by January 6 for spring semester)

 - have completed 24 transferable college credit hours

 - the last 12 credit hours earned must be from a community college

 - not have earned a bachelor's degree previously and

 - not have previously attended KU as a degree seeking student

 - Only prospective transfer students from the states of Indiana, Illinois, Nebraska, North Dakota, Missouri, Minnesota, Ohio or Wisconsin can be considered.